Indians are embracing long-distance marriage!

 Via Adam Cohn / Flickr

-A recent article published by Reuters focuses on the plight of women left behind in India as their husbands try to make ends meet by working as contract laborers in the Gulf.
+A recent article published by Reuters focuses on the plight of women left behind in India as their husbands try to make ends meet by working as contract labourers in the Gulf.
 Here are some excerpts from the story that highlights the problems women face in long-distance marriages.

 Bhagyam sits with a faded wedding album and talks about how much she misses her husband, who works as a welder in the Gulf.